CodeScop/Oge-Mai-Field-Guide/desertbestiary.md

 ShrineBird: Shrine of Ages, when equipped with the Birds Time Bracelet

+ShrineCar: Shrine of Ages, when equipped with the Carnival Time Bracelet

+ShrineCO: Shrine of Ages, when equipped with the Colorful Ooze Bracelet

 ShrineDucks: Shrine of Ages, when equipped with the Ducks Time Bracelet

+ShrineFools: Shrine of Ages, when equipped with the Fools' Time Bracelet

 ShrineGiant: Shrine of Ages, when equipped with the Giants Time Bracelet